 A permit review process controls regulated activities.
-An individual permit is usually required for potentially significant impacts; however, for most discharges that will have only minimal adverse impacts, the Army Corps of Engineers often grants upfront general permits.
+An individual permit is usually required for potentially significant impacts; however, for most discharges that will have only minimal adverse impacts as the Army Corps of Engineers often grants up-front general permits.
 These may be issued on a national, regional, or statewide basis for particular categories of activities (for example, minor road crossings, utility line backfill, and bedding) as a means to expedite the permitting process.

-Under Section 401 of the Clean Water Act, states and tribes can approve, condition, or deny all federal permits or licenses that might result in a discharge to state or tribal waters, including wetlands.
-The major federal licenses and permits subject to Section 401 are Section 402 and 404 permits (in nondelegated states), Federal Energy Regulatory Commission hydropower licenses, and Rivers and Harbors Act Section 9 and 10 permits.
-States and tribes may choose to waive their Section 401 certification authority.
-States and tribes make their decisions to approve, condition, or deny permits or licenses primarily on the basis of whether the activity will comply with state water quality standards.
-In addition, states and tribes look at whether the activity will violate effluent limitations, new source performance standards, toxic pollutants, and other water resource requirements of state/tribal law or regulation.
+Section 401 of the Clean Water Act allows states and tribes to approve, condition, or deny all federal permits or licenses that might result in a discharge to state or tribal waters, including wetlands.
+Under this authority, states and tribes decide to approve, condition, or deny permits or licenses primarily on the basis of whether the proposed activity will comply with state water quality standards.
+In addition, states and tribes consider whether the activity will violate effluent limitations, new source performance standards, restrictions on the discharge of toxic pollutants, and other state or tribal water resource and water quality requirements.
+The major federal licenses and permits subject to Section 401 include NPDES point sources and nonpoint source discharge permits, 402 404 dredge and fill permits, Federal Energy Regulatory Commission hydropower licenses, and Rivers and Harbors Act Section 9 and 10 permits.